 International global reach, logistic capabilities and the ability to provide integrated solutions to its customers are the key competitive advantages of the Merchandizing Segment.

-Set out below are selected financial data of the Merchandizing Segment as at, or for the years ended, 31 December 2014 and 2015 as they appear in the Audited Financial Statements (non-restated).
-Presentation is in in U.S.\$ millions or percentages (after rounding).
+Set out below are selected financial data of the Merchandizing Segment as at, or for the years ended, 31 December 2014 and 2015.
+Presentation is in U.S.\$ millions or percentages (after rounding).